She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 There had been no crime after all -- and no snipers and no spy cams.
 The nanny hadn't been arrested, and Lisa's destination that day wasn't a jail cell, but rather the general psychiatric ward at Sutter Health's California Pacific Medical Center in San Francisco.

 The other patients were there for drug overdoses or alcohol withdrawal.
 People were screaming.
-One patient thought he was a dog, and was crawling around on all fours, barking.
+One patient thought he was a dog and was crawling around on all fours, barking.
 To David, it didn't seem like the right place for a new mom.

 "That was probably the most heart-wrenching thing, was having to leave her that night with the hospital staff," he says.
 "You could see in her eyes and her body language that she was panicked."